-This paper discusses the importance of reagent water quality for trace element analyses in the pharmaceutical industry.
-The suitability of fresh ultrapure water produced using Milli-Q® water purification systems for ICP-OES and ICP-MS trace element analyses is also demonstrated.
+This paper discusses how reagent water quality can impact the results of trace element analyses in the pharmaceutical industry.
+The suitability of fresh ultrapure water produced using Milli-Q® water purification systems for ICP-OES and ICP-MS trace element analyses is demonstrated.

-Flame atomic absorption spectrometry (FAAS) and graphite furnace atomic absorption spectrometry (GFAAS) are techniques that have, until recently, been the first choice of analytical chemists for trace element analyses.
-Today, these techniques are frequently being replaced by modern, more sophisticated instrumentation, such as inductively coupled plasma–mass spectrometry (ICP-MS) and inductively coupled plasma–optical emission spectroscopy (ICP-OES).1 The use of this instrumentation is encouraged by the United States Pharmacopeial Convention (USP) as they allow rapid, specific and reliable multi-element analyses of a variety of sample types.2 This modern instrumentation is characterized by high sensitivity and established, strict requirements for the quality of experimental reagents.
-Indeed, reagents of very high quality must be selected to achieve the best performance of ICP-MS or ICP-OES instrumentation.
+Flame atomic absorption spectrometry (FAAS) and graphite furnace atomic absorption spectrometry (GFAAS) have, until recently, been the first choice of analytical chemists for trace element analyses.
+Today, these techniques are frequently being replaced by modern, more sophisticated instrumentation, such as inductively coupled plasma–mass spectrometry (ICP-MS) and inductively coupled plasma–optical emission spectroscopy (ICP-OES).1 The use of this instrumentation is encouraged by the United States Pharmacopeial Convention (USP) as they allow rapid, specific and reliable multi-element analyses of a variety of sample types.2 ICP is characterized by high sensitivity and established, strict requirements for the quality of experimental reagents.
+Indeed, reagents of very high quality must be selected to optimize ICP-MS or ICP-OES instrument performance.

 In ICP-MS or ICP-OES trace element analyses, ultrapure water is used extensively.
-It is often present in mixtures at high percentages compared to other mixture components because it is used for direct dilution during sample and standard preparation, as a reagent blank, and for instrument and sample container cleaning (Figure 1).
-Any contamination, and in this particular case, trace element contamination, introduced during sample preparation will carry throughout analysis affecting the final results.
-Therefore, water selected for trace element analyses must be of very high and consistent quality and should not contaminate samples or the analytical instrument with elements.3
+It is used for direct dilution during sample and standard preparation, as a reagent blank, and for instrument and sample container cleaning (Figure 1).
+Any contamination, and in this particular case, trace element contamination, introduced during sample preparation will carry throughout analysis and affect the final results.
+Therefore, water selected for trace elemental analyses must be of very high and consistent quality and should not contaminate samples or the analytical instrument with elements.3

 In the pharmaceutical industry, the choice of water quality is dictated by its intended use.4 However, water selected as an analytical reagent must not only comply with specific pharmacopeial standards, but must also meet the requirements of modern analytical instrumentation to ensure the success of any trace element analysis.

 Milli-Q® ultrapure water purification systems are designed to be compliant* with water quality standards determined in various pharmacopeias.
-The aim of this study was to evaluate the suitability of fresh ultrapure water produced using Milli-Q® ultrapure water purification systems for ICP-MS and ICP-OES trace element analyses.
+This study evaluates the suitability of fresh ultrapure water produced using Milli-Q® ultrapure water purification systems for ICP-MS and ICP-OES trace element analyses.

 Figure 1.
-Different types of uses for ultrapure water in ICP-MS and ICP-OES analysis.
+Uses for ultrapure water in ICP-MS and ICP-OES analysis.

 In spite of increased interest from the pharmaceutical industry to analyze trace elements in products and packaging, there is no agreement on which elements should be monitored.
 The element that is subject to control is completely dependent on the stage of a product’s development or manufacturing process.
 Therefore, a number of elements were selected based on USP Chapter 2332, the ICH Q3D Guideline for Elemental Impurities5 proposed by the EMA for the Evaluation of Medicinal Products, as well as various scientific publications.3,6 In Table 1, background equivalent concentration (BEC) and limit of detection limits (LOD) are demonstrated for each element in ng/L (ppt) level.

 In the pharmaceutical industry, trace element analyses are performed in the range from mg/L (ppm) to sub- μg/L (sub-ppb), and it is desirable that BEC values of target elements do not exceed the ppt (ng/mL) or sub-ppt range.
 Moreover, as sensitivity, accuracy, precision and recovery must be appropriately demonstrated during the method validation process, achieving a low and stable detection limit is of high importance.
-From Table 1, it can be observed that certain elements have slightly higher values than sub-ppt, which is explained by contamination coming from the laboratory environment, since the analyses were performed under normal laboratory conditions.7 If there is a need to achieve significantly lower levels of elements, it is reasonable to use additional polishing steps, such as Q-POD® Element unit which makes it possible to obtain BECs at sub-ppt levels.8,9
+Table 1 shows that certain elements have slightly higher values than sub-ppt, which is explained by contamination coming from the laboratory environment, since the analyses were performed under normal laboratory conditions.7 If there is a need to achieve significantly lower levels of elements, it is reasonable to use additional polishing steps, such as a Milli-Q® IQ Element purification unit which makes it possible to obtain BECs at sub-ppt levels.8

 Agilent® 7700s instrumental details and parameters: PFA-50 nebulizer, PFA spray chamber, sapphire inert torch, quartz 2.5 mm i.d. torch injector, platinum sample and skimmer cone, RF power 600/1600 W, sampling position 12 / 8 mm, carrier gas flow 0.90 L/min, makeup gas flow 0.32 / 0.51 L/min, auto detector mode, calibration through 1, 5, 10, 50 ng/L.